"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In conclusion, we found that software developers working from home, due to the COVID-19 pandemic, has caused a radical shift in how teams work together.
-Our findings emerged from two surveys with 2,873 developers at a large software development company.
-Our first survey probed about a wide range of topics related to WFH and provided rich insights on team culture and collaboration factors.
-The second survey investigated how team culture factors and team productivity have been impacted by WFH.
-Using the team factors that emerged from our survey and from related work, we built a model to determine which team factors were most useful when modeling changes in team productivity.
-Just as previous research has associated understanding and predicting individual developer productivity with social interactions, we found that many of the factors that were associated with team productivity were also of a social nature.
+In conclusion, through the two surveys of developers (2,265 + 608 responses), we found that software development teams working from home during the COVID-19 pandemic have experienced a radical shift in how they work together.

+Our first survey, WFH-Survey, probed about a wide range of topics related to WFH and provided rich insights on team culture and collaboration factors.
+The second survey, Team-Survey, investigated how team culture factors and team productivity have been impacted by WFH.
+Using the team factors that emerged from our surveys and from related work, we built a model to determine which team factors were most useful when modeling changes in team productivity.

-We found that social connection and communication were the most commonly cited team culture factors by far.
-We also found that 65\% of respondents reported a decrease in feelings of social connectedness with their team, and 74\% of respondents citing missing social interaction as a WFH challenge.
-In terms of communication, 51\% cited a decrease in communication ease with colleagues, and 57\% said their ability to brainstorm with colleagues has decreased.
+Just as previous research has associated understanding and predicting individual developer productivity with social interactions, we found that many of the factors associated with team productivity were also of a social nature.
+Social connection and communication were the most commonly cited team culture factors.
+We found that 65\% of respondents reported a decrease in feelings of social connectedness with their team, and 74\% of respondents citing missing social interaction as a WFH challenge.
+In terms of communication, 51\% cited a decrease in communication ease with colleagues, and 57\% said the ability to brainstorm with colleagues has decreased.

+In understanding team productivity, we note most respondents from the Team-Survey reported that they perceived little to no change in team productivity (56\%), which is consistent with the prior WFH-Survey.
+However, from those affected, we were able to build a model of team productivity factors.